-Send all materials to: Enrollment Center, Benedictine University, Lisle, IL 60532.
+Send all materials to the appropriate regional School of Graduate, Adult and Professional Education location (Lisle campus or Mesa/Springfield branch campuses).
+Send Lisle campus materials to: Enrollment Center ATTN: School of Graduate, Adult and Professional Education, Benedictine University, 5700 College Rd., Lisle, Illinois 60532.
 A personal interview with an admissions counselor is generally advisable and occasionally required.
-Official transcripts bearing the signature of the registrar and the institutional seal may be issued by mail from the institution to Benedictine's Enrollment Center or official electronic transcripts can be sent to e-transcripts@ben.edu.
+Official transcripts bearing the signature of the registrar and the institutional seal may be issued by mail from the institution to the School of Graduate, Adult and Professional Education or official electronic transcripts can be sent directly from the issuing institution to adultenrollment@ben.edu.
 Consideration for admission will take place when all the necessary information is received.